MicrosoftDocs/learn/learn-pr/advocates/pitching-your-prototype/includes/3-tailor-the-message.md

 * How any integration will work, and most importantly,
 * How much money they will get from the deal.

-For customers, you need to understand their market, their current competitors, their business model and be able to articulate how you fit into their world.
+For customers, you need to understand their products, markets, current competitors, their business model and be able to articulate how you fit into their world.

 ## Connect with the audience